FLORIN

 Magazine serially with Frederic

-Lord Leighton's illustrations for it, his drawings being now
+Lord Leighton's illustrations for it, his drawings now in

 mirror-reversed engravings by John Swain and others for being